 Resilio Sync is awesome.
-If you don’t know about it, you can read all about it here.
+If you don’t know about it, you can read all about it in this cloud server tutorial.
 In a nutshell, it allows you to sync folders between machines using P2P.
 No cloud necessary.
 I’ve been using it for syncing several gigabytes of RAW photos and video across my various machines.
 There is the occasional scenario however, where I’ve wanted to grab a few files, but my other machine is turned off.
 To solve this problem, I’m using a Raspberry Pi as a low power, always-on device with Sync installed.
 Just for kicks, I’m also using Owncloud (open source) to provide me with a web interface for accessing my files from any computer, including my mobile phone.
 Sound interesting?

 If you have a DIY attitude and aren’t afraid of a few terminal commands, then read on to learn about how I did it.

 First, you’ll need the following:

 - USB Keyboard for setup

 - SD card (faster, the better)